cmda-tt/course-19-20/frontend-applications/readme.md

 *   **Date**: 14-10 — 01-10
 *   **Assessment**: [Presentation on 01-10][assessment]

+## Asignment

+## Deliverables
+- A repo with the name 'frontend-applications' on Github with
+- A front-end app that fits the [rubric][[assessment#rubric]
+- A readme that describes the app (concept, install notes, image, etc)
+- A wiki which documents your process (what did you do, what did you learn, which design decisions, etc.)

 ## Schedule
 > An open value in a cell indicates the same value as above.
 > Schedule is subject to change.